jmortonca/frost-maiden/veldan-orthaeoloth.md

 Now I sit here, feeling empty, drained.
 I feel like something was torn from me, ripped out of my soul.
 I can barely think.
 I can barely write, but had to get down my thoughts before I forget a single detail.
 Now I must sleep.

+#### 16th Scorpio, 1133th Shadowfall

+*Dawn*

+I have slept for the last full week.
+I was apparently unwakable.
+Magus **Zauviir** came in this morning and told me that some magical malady had taken me, and that I must continue to rest until further notice.
+They're searching the current tunnels for a source of it.
+I know what it is though.
+Whatever that crystal did to me.
+I cannot reveal that though.

+Though I have been asleep for a week, I have not simply lost the time.
+I dreamed.
+I dreamed of many things, but it felt more like I was there, experiencing them myself.
+Before I describe them though, I must note one other important thing.
+There is a faint, very faint tug that I feel now.
+It is only when I concentrate hard that I can feel it, but it is there... and it doesn't pull towards the crystal.
+I can't tell where it pulls me to, but it pulls.